rubocop/rubocop/manual/cops_rails.md

 This cop is used to identify usages of http methods like `get`, `post`, `put`, `patch` without the usage of keyword arguments in your tests and change them to use keyword args.
-This cop only applies to Rails >= 5 If you are not running Rails >=5 you should disable the Rails/HttpPositionalArguments cop.
+This cop only applies to Rails >= 5 .
+If you are not running Rails < 5 you should disable # the Rails/HttpPositionalArguments cop or set your TargetRailsVersion in your .rubocop.yml file to 4.0, etc.

 ### Example